-- When the Auro symbol is displayed, the selection button can be used to switch to Auto mode. - When the (II) symbol is displayed, the selection button can be used to switch to Manual Run mode. - When the up and down triangles (▲ and ▼) are displayed, the selection buttons are used to navigate between a series of submenus. - NOTE: When any Operator menu (Figure 4-12 is displayed, a series of Service menus can be viewed by simultaneously pressing the → and → selection buttons for two seconds. - NOTE: When a fault is displayed, it can be cleared from the front panel by pressing the ▲ or ▼ button. - When a I symbol is displayed, the selection button can be used to abort the Auto or Manual Run mode and return to the Operator menu that was displayed before the Auto or Manual Run mode was selected.
+- When the Auto symbol is displayed, the selection button can be used to switch to Auto mode. - When the [®] symbol is displayed, the selection button can be used to switch to Manual Run mode. - When the up and down triangles (▲ and ▼) are displayed, the selection buttons are used to navigate between a series of submenus. - NOTE: When any Operator menu (Figure 4-12 is displayed, a series of Service menus can be viewed by simultaneously pressing the ▲ and ▼ selection buttons for two seconds. - NOTE: When a fault is displayed, it can be cleared from the front panel by pressing the ▲ or ▼ button.

-- When ADJUST is displayed, the selection button is used to display an adjustable menu.
-When the ADJUST button is pressed, the first adjustable parameter or value in the submenu is highlighted. - When the --> symbol is displayed, the selection button is used to navigate to an editable field within a menu. - When the + and symbols are displayed, the selection buttons are used to increase or decrease a parameter or value shown on the screen.

-When changing values, pressing the button below the + symbol increase the value and pressing the button below the - symbol decreases the value.

-- When SAVE is displayed, the selection button is used to save changes made in a submenu.
+- menu that was displayed before the Auto or Manual Run mode was selected. - When ADJUST is displayed, the selection button is used to display an adjustable menu.
+When the ADJUST button is pressed, the first adjustable parameter or value in the submenu is highlighted. - When the → symbol is displayed, the selection button is used to navigate to an editable field within a menu. - When the + and symbols are displayed, the selection buttons are used to increase or decrease a parameter or value shown on the screen. - When changing values, pressing the button below the + symbol increase the value and pressing the button below the symbol decreases the value. - When SAVE is displayed, the selection button is used to save changes made in a submenu.
 If the Previous Menu button is pressed before pressing SAVE, the changes are not saved. - Some menus include a list of numbered subjects.
 These menus include numbers in parenthesis (for example, (1)) displayed above the selection buttons.
 The selection buttons are then used to display submenus of the subjects included in the list. - When a black box is displayed, the selection button has no function.